chhuang-one/sqxclib/doc/SqStorage.md

 # SqStorage

-SqStorage access database by using Sqxc to convert data to/from Sqdb interface.
+SqStorage access database.
+It using Sqxc to convert data between C language and Sqdb interface.

 ## create storage